 Field-hunting tip

-Look in phosphate deposits in weathered rocks country — that is the host setting where vashegyite typically forms.
+Look in phosphate deposits in weathered rocks country, the host setting where vashegyite typically forms.
 If you start seeing variscite, wavellite, limonite in float, you are in the right ground.
 Field specimens usually show a crusts, massive, earthy habit, so train your eye for that shape before scanning the outcrop.